moneroexamples/compile-monero-09-on-xubuntu-16-04-beta-1/README.md

 └── simplewallet
 ```

-Now we can start the Monero daemon, i.e. `bitmonerod`, and let it
+Now we can start the Monero daemon, i.e., `bitmonerod`, and let it
 download the blockchain and synchronize itself with the Monero network.
 After that, you can run your the `simplewallet`.

 ```bash